Prapthi564/MPPC23-Power-Apps/lab1/README.md

 #### Task 9.2 Via Power Platform CLI

+In this task, you will install the Power Platform Pipelines application in the Prod environment using the Power Platform CLI.
+This method provides a quick, scriptable way to deploy solutions without navigating through the admin UI.

 1. Open up your Codespace.

 1. Open a new terminal by selecting the **Hamburger Menu (1) > Terminal (2) > New Terminal (3)**.